microsoft/qsharp/katas/content/single_qubit_gates/index.md

     "title": "Ket-Bra Decomposition"
 })

 This section describes a more formal process of finding the ket-bra decompositions of quantum gates.
-This section is not necessary to start working with quantum gates, so feel free to skip it for now, and come back to it later.
+This section isn't necessary to start working with quantum gates, so feel free to skip it for now, and come back to it later.

 You can use the properties of _eigenvalues_ and _eigenvectors_ to find the ket-bra decomposition of any gate.
 Given a gate $A$ and the orthogonal vectors $\ket{\phi}$ and $\ket{\psi}$, if: